The Irish Wolfhound is an ancient breed that originated in Ireland, where he served as both a war and hunting dog.

 They need their daily walk, but they can also benefit from other vigorous types of exercise.

-Like many other giant breeds, remember that too much forced and vigorous exercise is not good for a young Irish Wolfhound’s growth and development.
+Like many other giant breeds, remember that too much force and vigorous exercise is not good for a young Irish Wolfhound’s growth and development.

 Irish Wolfhound Health and Conditions